This is the multi-page printable view of this section. Click here to print.

 - In the confirmation popup, click the Confirm button to complete the deletion.

-Users can create a Helm chart that supports form input.
+Users can create a Helm chart that supports Form input.

-Relationship between values.schema.json and values.yaml Files
+The relationship between values.schema.json and values.yaml files

 values.schema.json